The Hunger Games (film)

 The Hunger Games is a 2012 American dystopian action film directed by Gary Ross, who co-wrote the screenplay with Suzanne Collins and Billy Ray, based on the 2008 novel of the same name by Collins.
 It is the first installment in The Hunger Games film series.
 The film stars Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Woody Harrelson, Elizabeth Banks, Lenny Kravitz, Stanley Tucci, and Donald Sutherland.
-The film is set in a dystopian post-apocalyptic future in the nation of Panem, where a boy and a girl from each of the nation's 12 Districts are chosen annually as "tributes" and forced to compete in the Hunger Games, an elaborate televised fight to the death.
-Katniss Everdeen (Lawrence) volunteers to take her younger sister's place when her sister was initially selected as tribute.
-With her district's male tribute, Peeta Mellark (Hutcherson), Katniss travels to the Capitol to train and compete in the Hunger Games.
+In the film, Katniss Everdeen (Lawrence) and Peeta Mellark (Hutcherson) are forced to compete in the Hunger Games, an elaborate televised fight to the death consisting of adolescent contestants from the 12 districts of Panem.

-Development of The Hunger Games began in March 2009 when Lionsgate entered into a co-production agreement with Color Force, which had acquired the rights a few weeks earlier.
-Because the novel was written in first-person from Katniss' point of view, the writers chose to expand the character of Seneca Crane to allow various plot developments for which Katniss is not present to be shown directly to the audience; Ross also added several scenes between Crane and Coriolanus Snow.
-The main characters were cast between March and May 2011.
-Principal photography began in May 2011 and ended that September, with filming taking place in North Carolina.
+Development of a film adaptation of Collins' original novel began in March 2009 when Lionsgate entered into a co-production agreement with Color Force, which had acquired the rights a few weeks earlier.
+As the novel is written in Katniss' first-person point of view, its screenplay develops ancillary characters and locations for the film.
+Ross was confirmed as director in November 2010 and the rest of the main cast was rounded out by May 2011.
+Principal photography began that month and ended that September, with filming primarily taking place in North Carolina.